No Proof of Ownership (Surety Bond)

 Alaska law requires an individual to transfer ownership of a vehicle by using a title document.
 However, if a person has purchased a vehicle from someone and has lost the title which was received from the seller, or the seller did not give the buyer the title, it is still possible to obtain a title.

 The law allows an individual to obtain a three year non-cancelable title surety bond or deposit a cash bond with the Division of Motor Vehicles in the amount of one and a half times the appraised value of the vehicle.
 The bond financially protects the State in case of a legal dispute concerning ownership of the vehicle for which the State has issued a title.

-The vehicle must be inspected by a law enforcement officer or a representative of the Division of Motor Vehicles (Form 811).
+The vehicle must be inspected (Form 811) by a representative of the DMV.
 The purpose of the inspection is to verify the vehicle identification number and the identity of the vehicle.
+The vehicle must be operational and in satisfactory working condition with all of the equipment required by state and federal law.
 An individual may obtain a special one-way trip permit from DMV for the purpose of bringing the vehicle to a DMV office for inspection.

 In order to file a Surety Bond in Alaska, the vehicle must be in the State of Alaska and the appraisal must have been completed in Alaska.

 - Appraisal of the retail value (not wholesale or trade-in value) must be submitted on company letterhead.

 - The appraisal must be signed by the person performing the appraisal.